 We visited the Maldives during the “monsoon season” in July and experienced some scattered storms, but most of our days were breezy with plenty of sunshine.
 I definitely got my tan on!
 The upside of traveling to the Maldives during the off-peak season is that prices were lower and there were a whole lot less people.

 Also be sure to keep your eye on when the Eid Al-Adha Islamic holiday will be held as the Maldives is a popular vacation spot during that week, and can get busy.
 The event follows the Islamic lunar calendar and takes place on different dates every year.
-In 2018, Eid was from August 21st and ended in the evening of August 25th.

 7. But the peak surf season is the opposite!